Home

 The shadow aspect is obsessive passion that completely takes over our lives and negatively impacts on health and well-being.

-In one myth she is so enraged when she discovers her lover, Ares with Eos that she curses the Goddess with the relentless desire for other men.
+In one myth she is so enraged when she discovers her lover, Ares, with Eos that she curses the Goddess with the relentless desire for other men.

-How To Work With These Archetypes
+How To Work With These Archetype

 The Lover: